Roshan-Rawal/AugmentedIndependenceDay/README.md

 It was a simple try from our side to celebrate our independence day in more innovative and immersive way with the help of technology :)

-In this Unity and Vuforia SDK is used.
+In this Unity and Vuforia SDK are used.